-- Limitations of time - Volume of patients may limit face-to-face time with clinician - Reimbursements tend to devalue clinical component - Reliance upon technology - MRI shows disc herniations so that must be the cause of the patient's neck pain. - Clinical experience - Has the clinician evaluated patients with similar symptoms before
+- Limitations of Time - Volume of patients may limit face-to-face time with clinician. - Reimbursements tend to devalue clinical component. - Reliance Upon Technology - MRI shows disc hernations so that must be the cause of the patient's neck pain. - Clinical Experience - Has the clinician evaluated patients with similar symptoms before

-MRI-Magnetic Resonance Imaging
+MRI - Magnetic Resonance Imaging

 - Uses a powerful magnetic field to align the hydrogen atoms in water in the body.
-Radio Uses a powerful magnetic field to align the hydrogen atoms in water in the body.
-Radio frequency (FIR) fields are used to energize hydrogen nuclei (protons).
+Radio frequency (RF) fields are used to energize hydrogen nuclei (protons).
 When the field is turned off, energy is released as the protons return to their resting state.
 This energy is recorded by the scanner.
-The position of protons in the body can be determined by applying additional magnetic fields (using gradient coils) during the scan, which allows an image of the body to be created.
-Contrast between different types of body tissue is created by changing the parameters on the scanner.
-Diseased tissue, such as tumors, can be defected because the protons in different tissues return to their equilibrium state at different rates.
+The position of protons in the body can be determined by applying additional magnetic fields (using gradient coils) during the scan, which allows an image of the body to be created. - Contrast between different types of body tissue is created by changing the parameters on the scanner.
+Diseased tissue, such as tumors, can be detected because the protons in different tissues return to their equilibrium state at different rates.